sile-typesetter/sile/documentation/c13-markdown.md

 On the "div" and "span" extended elements, the converter also supports the `{custom-style="..."}` attribute.
-This is, as a matter of fact, the same syntax as proposed by Pandoc, for instance, in its **docx** writer, to specify a specific, possibly user-defined, custom style (in that case, a Word style, obviously).
+This is, as a matter of fact, the same syntax as proposed by Pandoc, for instance, in its **docx** writer, to specify a specific, possibly user-defined, custom style name (in that case, a Word style, obviously).
 So yes, if you had a Pandoc-Markdown document styled for Word, you might consider switching to SILE is an option!

 If such a named style exists, it is applied.
 Erm.
 What does it mean?
 Well, in the default